winwin1808/Score-quizzes-through-pictures/README.md

 #**Code.ipynb** is the file where we display the printed results.

 #**Test.py** is our file to transform image but it's not needed in this case.

+#**Libraries used in the code file:**

+import cv2
+import pandas as pd
+import matplotlib.pyplot as plt import glob import imutils import numpy as np import os.path os.chdir("YOUR_PATH")